Inadequate pain meds in ER for patients with long-bone fractures

 Full Text (subscription or payment may be required)

-Journal reference: Journal of Emergency Nursing search and more info website
+Journal information: Journal of Emergency Nursing

 Copyright © 2012 HealthDay.
 All rights reserved.